kesondrakey/flux-tools/paper/paper.md

 Fluxtools was developed in my role as Co-Principal Investigator for the AmeriFlux [US-VT1](https://ameriflux.lbl.gov/sites/siteinfo/US-VT1) [@VT1] and [US-VT2](https://ameriflux.lbl.gov/sites/siteinfo/US-VT2) [@VT2] sites to streamline our QA/QC pipeline.
-I thank Ameriflux for maintaining clear, up-to-date data‐formatting specifications (see [Ameriflux Data Variables](https://ameriflux.lbl.gov/wp-content/uploads/2015/10/AmeriFlux_DataVariables.pdf)) and I acknowlege the broader R and Shiny communities for their efforts in advancing interactive data‐visualization tools.
+I thank AmeriFlux for maintaining clear, up-to-date data‐formatting specifications (see [AmeriFlux Data Variables](https://ameriflux.lbl.gov/wp-content/uploads/2015/10/AmeriFlux_DataVariables.pdf)) and I acknowlege the broader R and Shiny communities for their efforts in advancing interactive data‐visualization tools.

-I am grateful to Dr. Kim Novick (Indiana University), Housen Chu (Ameriflux), and Benju Baniya (Texas A&M University) for their invaluable expertise in assisting with the Ameriflux data processing workflow.
+I am grateful to Dr. Kim Novick (Indiana University), Housen Chu (AmeriFlux), and Benju Baniya (Texas A&M University) for their invaluable expertise in assisting with the AmeriFlux data processing workflow.
 Without their support, this data pipeline would not have been possible.
 I also thank Dr. Mallory Barnes, Dr. Daniel Beverly, and Dr. Xian Wang (all at Indiana University) for their support during